What is a NIAS-Lorentz Theme Group?

 - An outline of the NIAS-Lorentz Workshop at the Lorentz Center.

-NLTG coordinators will be informed on the outcome of the review and selection in September.
+NLTG coordinators will be informed on the outcome of the review and selection is in.

 - Full Workshop Proposal

-NLTG applications are evaluated by the NIAS-Lorentz NLTG Board.
-NLTG Full Proposals are also sent to external reviewers.
+NLTG applications are evaluated by the NIAS-Lorentz Fellowship Board.

 Evaluation criteria include:

-- The topic connects the humanities and/or social sciences with the natural and/or technological sciences.
+- The topic connects the humanities and/or social sciences with the natural, life and/or technological sciences.

 - The research proposal is bold and original.